The previous post in this series is:

 More about the Garden, it was watered by a river that flowed out of Eden, toward the Garden.
 There, it divided into four rivers, Pishon, Gihon, Tigris, and Euphrates.
 Now, several objections have been raised about these rivers.
 The first is that rivers don’t divide, they join.
 However, larger rivers DO divide at their mouths.
 The Mississippi River delta covers 13,000 square miles2.
 At present several dozen “rivers” split off of the main river to form the delta.

 A river delta is formed by fast-flowing water washing sediments downstream.
-At the mouth of the river, where the flood waters slow down, delta area builds up.
+At the mouth of the river, where the water slows down and delta area builds up.
 As this happens, the delta naturally flattens out.
 The same kind of thing happens wherever a river runs through very flat land.
 It tends to cut a channel, but then as topography changes, the river changes course, leaving the older river behind.
 Water still flows, but the main path changes over time.
 So, far from being false, all the fact that one river splits into four means is that the land was flat.

 The next objection is that, if the Flood changed the worlds topography completely, then the Tigris and Euphrates could not have existed before the Flood.
 That’s partially correct: the rivers we today call Tigris and Euphrates did not exist before the Flood.